GATHER AND GROW IS COMMITTED TO SERVING

 - We value wise stewardship of the resources entrusted to us.

-John Braland(Vice Chair) – Lead Pastor Freshwater Community Church
+John Braland(Chair) – Lead Pastor Freshwater Community Church

 Chuck Bies (Co-Treasurer) – Community Leader